Armenia, Azerbaijan trade blame for renewed shelling | Law-Order

 The international community also urged calm.

-The Armenian government said it would officially ask Russia for assistance under a friendship treaty between the countries, and also appeal to the United Nations and the Collective Security Treaty Organication, a Moscow-dominated security alliance of ex-Soviet nations.
+The Armenian government said it would officially ask Russia for assistance under a friendship treaty between the countries, and also appeal to the United Nations and the Collective Security Treaty Organization (CSTO), a Moscow-dominated security alliance of ex-Soviet nations.

-Kremlin spokesman Dmitry Peskov refrained from comment on Armenia's request but added during a conference call with reporters that Putin was “taking every effort to help de-escalate tensions”.
+Russian President Vladimir Putin and leaders of other CSTO members discussed the situation in a call late Tuesday, urging a quick cessation of hostilities.
+They agreed to send a mission of top officials from the security alliance to the area.

+Kremlin spokesman Dmitry Peskov said that the mission will deliver a report assessing the developments to the leaders of CSTO member states.
+“The situation has remained tense,” Peskov said in Wednesday's conference call with reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)